Graduate Minors in Nonprofit Management, Professional Studies & Project Management

 - PRST 655: The Art and Science of Influencing Others (SPRING)

 Graduate Minor in Project Management

 The Graduate Minor in Project Management is designed to enhance the studies of graduate students in any subject area at Drexel.
 Similar to our MS in Project Management and Graduate Certificate in Project Management, the graduate minor prepares you with the knowledge and skills necessary for a successful career as well as leadership opportunities in the rapidly expanding field of project management.

 The Graduate Minor in Project Management consists of four courses (12 credits) — three required courses and one elective.

 - PROJ 501: Introduction to Project Management

 - PROJ 515: Project Estimation & Cost Management

 The elective course is chosen from the MS in Project Management curriculum, allowing you the opportunity to choose a course that suits your personal and professional interests in project management.

-If you are interested in a graduate minor in Nonprofit Management, Professional Studies or Project Management, please contact:
+If you are interested in a graduate minor in Project Management please contact: